oracle/cloudtestdrive/AppDev/oke-rancher/cluster.md

 Now, let's start.

-1. On your Rancher click on "Add Cluster"
+1. On your Rancher click on Clusters on the top menu, and then click on "Add Cluster"

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/part2/rancher-add-cluster.PNG)